ProbablyManuel/requiem/_posts/2022-05-08-Developer-Diary-13.md

 ---
 layout: post
-title: "Requiem Developer Diary #13: A NEW HAND TOUCHES THE BEACON"
+title: "A NEW HAND TOUCHES THE BEACON"
 author: ProbablyManuel
 ---
 Hi Requiem enthusiasts,